-- 32 waste sites for which characterization work is scheduled in the future are identified in Hiergesell and Schiefer (2013) Appendix D. It is not known whether they will contain radionuclides requiring inclusion in the CA at their end state (FY2013 SRS CA Annual Review (Phifer et al. 2014) Section 3.1). - TRU Pad 2 is scheduled to undergo characterization work in the future; at this time characterization is expected to occur at the time of closure. - Contamination was released to Outfall Z-01 in early 2011.
+- 32 waste sites for which characterization work is scheduled in the future are identified in Hiergesell and Schiefer (2013) Appendix D. It is not known whether they will contain radionuclides requiring inclusion in the CA at their end state (FY2013 SRS CA Annual Review (Phifer et al. 2014) Section 3.1). - TRU Pad 2 has been closed. - Contamination was released to Outfall Z-01 in early 2011.
 The SDU 4 gutter system was tied into the storm water collection system leading to Z-Area Sedimentation Basin number 4.
 Concurrent with the initiation of rainfall diversion to the basin in 2011, Tc-99 and Cs-137 concentrations in the basin water began to increase.
 In 2012, a significant rainfall event resulted in Sedimentation Basin 4 overflowing to Outfall Z-01.
 A characterization plan was put in place to evaluate the extent of the release.
 Sampling of the soil and water within Sedimentation Basin 4, at Outfall Z-01, and within McQueens Branch was performed in 2012.
 Those results were reported in Eddy (2012). - A 1997 release of radioactive contamination from Vault 4 Cell G to the ground surface nearby has been seen in the groundwater at well ZBG 2 (Layton 2016).
 Based on the 2014 data from well ZBG 2, additional characterization for nonvolatile beta, Tc-99 and nitrates in the groundwater in Z-Area was initiated in 2014, implemented in July 2015 and reported in FY2016 (SRNS 2016b) (FY2016 SRS CA Annual Review (Halverson and Stagich 2017) Section 3.6.2).